Heart-to-heart: Talking to Your Healthcare Professional

 For heart and stroke information, visit the American Heart Association’s website.
 For questions on other medical topics, check with accredited medical schools, university teaching hospitals and government sites such as the National Library of Medicine(link opens in new window), the Centers for Disease Control and Prevention(link opens in new window) and the Department of Health and Human Services(link opens in new window) are also reliable.

 Don't take a pile of printouts to your appointment.
 Organize your questions into a concise list before you get there.
-In turn, your health care professional should make time to answer all your questions thoroughly.
+In turn, your healthcare professional should make time to answer all your questions thoroughly.

-And if you have an urgent question after your visit, don’t hesitate to contact your health care professional.
+And if you have an urgent question after your visit, don’t hesitate to contact your healthcare professional.